-- Evaluations of costs for, remediation and/or abatement of known or suspected environmental & health contaminants such as: - Asbestos-Containing Material (ACM). - Lead-Based Paint (LBP). - Lead-Based Materials (LBM). - Hazardous Material and/or clearance of toxic contaminants. - Site surveys, as-built plans, geotechnical reports, hydrologic and hydraulic (HH) studies, site elevation surveys, construction drawings, technical specifications, and any other studies, reports, design and permitting agency requirements to evaluate and/or perform eligible activities. - Demolition, reuse, recycling and disposition of structures, site improvement and other features. - Site work such as excavation, cut-fill, grading, erosion control blankets/mesh, permaculture, retaining walls, retention, detention walls, swales, among others. - Cost of labor, materials, replacement, and installation of site improvements when incidental to other construction activities (including but not limited to replacement of landscape, sidewalks, driveways, curbs, swales, slab-on grade, among others).
+- Evaluations of costs for, remediation and/or abatement of known or suspected environmental & health contaminants such as: - Asbestos-Containing Material (ACM). - Lead-Based Paint (LBP). - Lead-Based Materials (LBM). - Hazardous Material and/or clearance of toxic contaminants. - Site surveys, as-built plans, geotechnical reports, hydrologic and hydraulic (HH) studies, site elevation surveys, construction drawings, technical specifications, and any other studies, reports, design and permitting agency requirements to evaluate and/or perform eligible activities. - Demolition, reuse, recycling and disposition of structures, site improvement and other features. - Site work such as excavation, cut-fill, grading, erosion control blankets/mesh, permaculture, retaining walls, retention, detention walls, swales, among others. - Cost of labor, materials, replacement, and installation of site improvements when incidental to other construction activities (including but not limited to replacement of landscape, sidewalks, driveways, curbs, swales, slab-on grade, among others). - Cost of labor, materials, fixtures, supplies, finishes and other expenses required for a residential construction activity.
+This includes but is not limited to structural retrofit, flood proofing, wind proofing, structural and soil stabilization measures, among others. - Installation of storm resistant, impact resistant, energy conservation windows, doors, and other building envelope components. - Installation of carbon monoxide, smoke alarms, dead-bolt locks and other health, safety, welfare, life, and property protecting features.

-- Cost of labor, materials, fixtures, supplies, finishes and other expenses required for a residential construction activity.
-This includes but is not limited to structural retrofit, flood proofing, wind proofing, structural and soil stabilization measures, among others. - Installation of storm resistant, impact resistant, energy conservation windows, doors, and other building envelope components. - Installation of carbon monoxide, smoke alarms, dead-bolt locks and other health, safety, welfare, life, and property protecting features. - Purchase of essential equipment and installation that includes but is not limited to solar/gas/energy efficient electrical water heaters, gas or electric stoves, refrigerators, ceiling fans, light fixtures to promote energy efficiency. - Products and improvements required to increase resiliency and efficient use of energy, water, and wastewater.
-This include but is not limited to photovoltaic (PV) systems with battery backup for critical loads and water storage system (WSS), and others. - Installation of mold resistant materials and/or components. - Costs associated with Attached Housing Units (AHUS) and shared structural critical components (SSCCs)10. - Costs of connecting residential structures to existing electrical, water and sanitary distribution systems. - Cost to install water wells, septic leach field systems, septic holding systems, aerobic treatment units, and other alternate septic systems that could reduce applicant expenses and maintenance. - Repair/retrofit of a structure in similar manner as the existing condition, (deviations could be allowed for code compliance, green building requirements, safety, reasonable accommodations and/or modifications, and others). - Reconstruction of unit used in accordance with the household composition (a reconstructed unit need not contain the same number of rooms as the existing unit). - Construction of parks for outdoor recreational activities; unimproved, unpaved parking lots; buffer zones; and other uses. - Acquisition of properties to be dedicated and maintained as open space for the conservation of natural floodplain functions, other ecosystem restoration and wetlands management. - Cost to remove architectural barriers that restrict the mobility and accessibility to provide with reasonable accommodations and/or modifications.
+- Purchase of essential equipment and installation that includes but is not limited to solar/gas/energy efficient electrical water heaters, gas or electric stoves, refrigerators, ceiling fans, light fixtures to promote energy efficiency. - Products and improvements required to increase resiliency and efficient use of energy, water, and wastewater.
+This includes but is not limited to photovoltaic (PV) systems with battery backup for critical loads and water storage system (WSS), and others. - Installation of mold resistant materials and/or components. - Costs associated with Attached Housing Units (AHUS) and shared structural critical components (SSCCs)9. - Costs of connecting residential structures to existing electrical, water and sanitary distribution systems. - Cost to install water wells, septic leach field systems, septic holding systems, aerobic treatment units, and other alternate septic systems that could reduce applicant expenses and maintenance. - Repair/retrofit of a structure in similar manner as the existing condition, (deviations could be allowed for code compliance, green building requirements, safety, reasonable accommodations and/or modifications, and others). - Reconstruction of unit used in accordance with the household composition (a reconstructed unit need not contain the same number of rooms as the existing unit). - Construction of parks for outdoor recreational activities; unimproved, unpaved parking lots; buffer zones; and other uses. - Acquisition of properties to be dedicated and maintained as open space for the conservation of natural floodplain functions, other ecosystem restoration and wetlands management. - Cost to remove architectural barriers that restrict the mobility and accessibility to provide with reasonable accommodations and/or modifications. - Costs associated with providing eligible applicants with move-out, storage and/or Optional Relocation Assistance (ORA). - Costs associated to provide eligible applicants with funds to meet Uniform Relocation Assistance and Real Property Acquisition Act (URA). - Activities needed to meet the requirements of residential properties in historic districts, zones and/or with historical value or significance. - Activities needed to meet the requirements in archeological sensitive areas and/or archaeological value.

-10 To assist a housing unit within an AHUS, the Program may be required to perform improvements to shared structural and/or critical components (SSCCs), which do not solely reside or reside at all within the applicant's primary residence.
+9 To assist a housing unit within an AHUS, the Program may be required to perform improvements to SSCCs, which do not solely reside or reside at all within the applicant's primary residence.
 There might be situations the Program needs to impact other housing units within an AHUS.